 When you share your thoughts and needs, you receive no acknowledgment, and they continue their selfish and harmful behavior patterns toward you.
 When you communicate with them how you feel, they respond by saying how they think based on what you said rather than acknowledging your emotions and actively listening to you.

-Here are some examples from my counseling sessions:
+Here are some examples of toxic communication from my counseling sessions:

 “When I gently share with my mother that she hurt my feelings, she does not acknowledge me.
 She changes the subject.
 It’s as if the conversation never happened.”